rethinkdb/rethinkdb-rs/1-get-started/drivers/python.md

 # Installation #

 {% infobox info %}
 From version 1.14, the Python driver for RethinkDB supports Python 2 and 3.
-Version 1.13 and older supported Python 2 only.
+Version 1.13 and older support Python 2 only.
 {% endinfobox %}

 Install the driver with pip: